vanGoghhh/tp/docs/team/breadpeanutbutter.md

     Recruiters will then know not to hire this person in the future.
 This field is also useful when used as input for the Sort and Find features.

 * **Project management**:
-  * In charge of looking after code quality and ensuring adherence to coding standards such as SLAP and KISS principles.
+  * In charge of looking after code quality and ensuring adherence to coding standards such as SLAP and KISS principles
+  * Active usage of issue tracker to track, complete and assign tasks

 * **Enhancements to existing features**:
   * Modified AddressBookParser class of AB3 to be able to parse new commands of CANdidates